richhastings/ssc-schedules/README.md

 ## Further work completed

-- Basic UI based on wireframes
+- Basic UI based on wireframes with color-coded schedule logs
 - Filter schedules based on retured/unretired state
 - Deploy front-end site to [Netlify](https://ornate-gingersnap-326342.netlify.app/)

-## Additional work to improve (not completed)
+## Additional work to improve if given more time

 - Add functionality to retire/unretire schedules by making post requests to the API.
 - Deploy API server and fetch from remote API (not localhost)
 - Build application to designs and set up Storybook
+- Consider adding mobile menu functionality to contain schedule list
+- Improve layout of schedule logs on mobile
 - Add unit tests